Udo/_HomeOverlord/README.md

 # Event Handler Commands

-In addition to shortcakes, event handlers can also carry out commands that allow for more complex operations.
+In addition to shortcodes, event handlers can also carry out commands that allow for more complex operations.
 Commands can be chained together in the same line with the slash ("/") character.

 ## DAY?